AlessandroKuz/PomoFlexi/README.md

 # PomoFlexi
- A more flexible way to use the pomodoro method
+ A more flexible way to use the pomodoro method.

 ## Draft Description and possible roadmap